FAQ for Tax Filing

 The W-2 or 1042-S that I received lists incorrect information.
 How can I obtain corrected documents?

-If the form was issued by Harvard, please contact the Office of the Controller to correct your W-2 or 1042-S. You may also call them at 617-495-8500 (option 5).
-If you worked elsewhere, contact your employer to request a corrected W-2 or 1042-S.
+If the form was issued by Harvard, please contact the Office of the Controller to correct your W-2 or 1042-S. If you worked elsewhere, contact your employer to request a corrected W-2 or 1042-S.

 I received a 1099-HC.
 What is it?
 Does this mean I have to file a state tax return?